Your Personal Sim: Pt 4 — Deep Agents (Deep Learning and Natural Intelligence)

 As you perform this memory backup, you’ll be amazed to realize that you can recall your life’s memories, and think with them, millions of times faster in your electronic mind than your biological mind.
 Increasingly, as your electronic mind improves, you’ll even feel your center of consciousness increasingly moving out of your biology and into your sim.
 Again, your electronic mind may feel in several ways more primitive than your biological mind in the early years of this technology.
 You’ll know you haven’t captured everything yet from your biology, and you’ll continue to upgrade your sim every year.
 But as your sim encodes ever more algorithms of your biology and invents new ones biology doesn’t have, your personal sim will increasingly becomes the place where “you” spend most of your mental life.

-Welcome to your new you.
-You now feel like a perpetual — and effectively immortal — child, constantly able to grow and learn.
-You also have a potentially perpetual lifespan, assuming you want to stick around and keep improving.
-This outcome, where biology begets postbiological life, may be a universal developmental process that arises on every Earthlike planet in our universe.
-We shall see, as they say.
+As a postbiological being, I expect you will feel like a perpetual child, constantly able to grow and learn.
+You also have a potentially perpetual lifespan, assuming you want to stick around and keep improving, as many folks would.

-As futurists, I believe it is our moral responsibility to tell this inspiring story often and well, to keep checking it against the emerging science, and to build our biology-inspired machines, and these preservation technologies, as well as quick, and as accessibly as we can.
+As futurists (and all of us are futurists on occasion), I believe it is our moral responsibility to tell good stories about our Great Transition often and well, to keep checking them against the emerging science, and to build our biology-inspired machines and technologies as well, as quickly, and as accessibly as we can.
 The choices we make with them today determine how many humans will benefit from them tomorrow.
 Our postbiological destination may be inevitable, but the quality of the path we walk toward it is entirely in our hands.

 We’re on the edge of an amazing world, and there’s never been a better time to be intelligent, future-oriented optimists.
 Thank you for reading!